mmeli19/EstherChukwunwike/README.md

 ## 👋 &nbsp;Hey there!
-I'm Haruna!
+I'm Esther!

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;Engineer, passionate about writing code, building software, hacking projects together and research.\
-🎓 &nbsp;I'm all self taught and will continue to be since I've got this space age intriguing device called the INTERNET.\
+🎓 &nbsp;I am a senior student-athlete at Claflin University Studying Computer Enginering.\
 🌱 &nbsp;I love getting in uncomfortable situation where I'll have to result in hacking/researching my way through.\
-✍️ &nbsp;In my free time, I imaging changing the world by making something users want.\
+✍️ &nbsp;In my free time, I play the ukele, rollerskate, hike, swim and read books.\
-💬 &nbsp;Feel free to reach out to me for consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for consulting and volunteering, or just for some interesting discussion\
-✉️ &nbsp;You can shoot me an email at harunaoseni23@gmail.com!
+✉️ &nbsp;You can shoot me an email at mmeli.chukwunwike!
 I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>